shwandere/shwandere.github.io/_posts/2025-10-27-good-lectures-to-pursue.md

 5. Operational leadership + vendor/multi-cloud FinOps course (sometimes part of digital ops specialisation).

 ---

-If you like, I can **create a downloadable spreadsheet** (Google Sheets/Excel) listing *all these modules* with the **links** (YouTube + course links) and columns for “Selected?”, “Start date”, “Due date”, “Notes” so you can track progress.
-Would you like that?

 [1]: https://www.youtube.com/watch?pp=0gcJCfwAo7VqN5tD&v=T0ddxWoQ4No&utm_source=chatgpt.com "3 examples of AI transforming business processes - YouTube"
 [2]: https://www.youtube.com/watch?v=all8mYI3CJ8&utm_source=chatgpt.com "Digital Transformation Strategy in the Era of Generative AI - YouTube"